wvdv2002/SMA-SB2500-Off-Grid/README.md

 # SMA-SB2500-Off-Grid
 The grid tie solar inverter SMA Sunny Boy SB2500 is a beautifully designed transformer isolated grid tie inverter.
 It is probably possible to convert it to an off grid batter inverter by reprogramming or redesigning the logic  board

+Checkout my [hackaday.io](https://hackaday.io/project/183357-grid-tie-inverter-sma-sunny-boy-sb2500-openlogic) page for pictures of the inside of the inverter and a project log.

 ![image](images/blockdiagram.png)
+The block diagram from the SB2500 manual.

 The inverter has an H-bridge with 4 IGBTs (SKW30NF60) driven by IR2113S mosfet drivers.
 These drive an 2mH inductor + 4.7uF capacitor step down converter and then a isolation transformer 153V primary/230V secondary 9.6A.
 On the grid side are three safety relais, EMC filtering and a measurement transformer for the logic board the measure the grid voltages.
 All the logic is powered from the DC side, several voltages are generated using a switching power converter which generates all the drive voltages for the IGBT drivers and the logi board.